Human to Pet Nutrition: Emerging Trends in Pet Claim and Attribute Preferences

 With limited billboard on packaging Principal Display Panels (PDP) and online product title character count limitations, prioritization matters.
 “Kitchen sink” products that offer a vast array of features and benefits can’t communicate each attribute within a first impression.
 To communicate a product’s unique point of difference, while including the search terms that the right shopper would be most likely to use, MarketPlace often informs our approach with data-driven intelligence.
 Knowledge of the category, retail channel, competitors, and the audience that the brand best serves can support a more strategic approach to product positioning, design, messaging, and promotion.

-While “human-grade” is noted as an indicator of quality by the general pet parent audience, it is not a primary purchase driver.
+While “human-grade” is an indicator of quality by the general pet parent audience, it is not a primary purchase driver.
 We would interpret this as a positive association, a nice-to-have, for the general audience that could support an overall brand position.
-As always, a more refined definition of an audience could change how the importance of select product attributes are weighted.
+As always, refining the definition of the audience more could change the weight of the importance of select product attributes.